-Colbert’s lobster alter-ego narrates and appears in his paintings.
-He says, “I became an artist when I became a lobster.”
+The artist’s lobster alter-ego narrates and appears in his paintings.
+According to Colbert, ‘I became an artist when I became a lobster’.

-Philip Colbert sees his studies at St Andrews as central to his development as an artist.
-Colbert graduated in Philosophy in 2003.
+Philip Colbert sees his studies at St Andrews as central to his artistic development.
 His studies helped him make sense of himself and the world around him.
-As well as Philosophy, classes in Art History allowed him to explore his love of art and introduced him to Jacques-Louis David’s The Death of Marat for the first time.
+Although he graduated with a degree in Philosophy in 2003, he also took classes in Art History which allowed him to explore his love of art and introduced him to Jacques-Louis David’s ‘The Death of Marat’ for the first time.
 This moment sparked Colbert’s imagination.

-Jacques-Louis David immortalised Marat’s final moments in his painting The Death of Marat.
-Nearly 230 years later, Colbert’s canvas reinterprets this dramatic event.
+Jacques-Louis David depicts the aftermath of the murder in his painting ‘The Death of Marat’.
+Nearly 230 years later, Colbert’s exhibition explores and reinterprets this dramatic event.

 Location: Wardlaw Museum, University of St Andrews